 In September 2021 the Company was awarded the Gronne Bjerg exploration license (MEL 2021-560) in Greenland.
-The license area is considered to host significant volumes of anorthosite.
-Reconnaissance work has shown the project has good potential to host high quality anorthosite.
-Initial exploration and evaluation work was conducted on the license in Q3 2022, with results expected in the Q2 2023.
-Given positive results the Company plans to continue exploration on this project in 2023.
+The license area hosts significant volumes of anorthosite.
+It is located on open tidewater and close to the Greenland capital of Nuuk.
+Initial exploration and evaluation work was conducted in Q4 2022, which demonstrated the potential for Gronne Bjerg to host a large high quality anorthosite body (see NR2023-02).
+Given these positive results the Company plans to continue exploration and testwork on this project in 2023 with further surface sampling and the collection of up to 10 tonnes of bulk material for continuing aluminum and CO2 free cement testwork.